Translations in affine Weyl groups and their applications in discrete integrable systems: Weyl group

 \section{Weyl group}

 Let $\Ga$ be a Dynkin diagram with $n$ nodes.
-We associate to it a finite {\it reflection group} or {\it Coxeter group}, $W=W(\Ga)=\langle s_i\mid s_i^2=1, (s_is_j)^{m_{ij}}=1, \; 1\leq i,j \leq n\rangle$, where each node labelled $i$ represents a generator $s_i$ of order $2$.
-When the parameters $m_{ij}$ take values in $\{2,3,4,6\}$, known as the {\it crystallographic condition}, W is called a finite Weyl group.
-Weyl groups are classified by the associated types of Dynkin diagrams (see Figure \ref{claW}), their defining relations encoded in the corresponding Dynkin diagram $\Ga$ with rules given in Table \ref{CD}.
-That is, each node of the diagram represents a generator $s_i$, for $1\leq i\leq n$.
-The order of the product of generators $s_i$ and $s_j$, that is the value of $m_{ij}$ takes the value of: $2, 3, 4$ or $6$ when the two nodes labeled $i$ and $j$ are: disconnected, joined by a single, a double, or a triple edge, respectively.
-For an example, see the fundamental relations of $W(B_3)$ given in Equation \eqref{frB3} corresponding to $\Ga(B_3)$ in Figure \ref{B3Dyn}.
-Moreover, for each $\Ga$, there is a corresponding {\it Cartan matrix}, \beq C(\Ga)=(a_{ij}),\quad {\rm where }\quad a_{ii}=2\quad\mbox{for all $1\leq i,j \leq n$.} \eeq The values of $a_{ij}$, for $i\neq j$, can be read off from $\Ga$ depending on the connection between nodes $i$ and $j$ following rules given in Table \ref{CD}.
+We associate to it a {\it reflection group} or {\it Coxeter group},

+given by the {\it Coxeter presentation}, that is a generating set satisfying some defining relations.
+When parameter $m_{ij}$ takes value in $\{2,3,4,6\}$, known as the {\it crystallographic condition}, W is called a {\it Weyl group}.
+Weyl groups are classified by the associated types of Dynkin diagrams (see Figure \ref{claW}), their defining relations encoded in the corresponding Dynkin diagram $\Ga$ with the following rules.
+Each node of the diagram represents a generator $s_i$ (of order $2$) for $1\leq i\leq n$.
+The order of the product of generators $s_i$ and $s_j$, that is $m_{ij}$ takes the value of: $2, 3, 4$ or $6$ when two nodes labeled $i$ and $j$ are: disconnected, joined by a single, a double, or a triple edge, respectively.
+As an example, see the fundamental relations \eqref{frB3} of $W(B_3)$ corresponding to $\Ga(B_3)$ in Figure \ref{B3Dyn}.
+For each $\Ga$, there is a corresponding {\it Cartan matrix}, \beq C(\Ga)=(a_{ij}),\quad {\rm where }\quad a_{ii}=2\quad\mbox{for all $1\leq i,j \leq n$.} \eeq The values of $a_{ij}$, for $i\neq j$, can be read off from $\Ga$ depending on the connection between nodes $i$ and $j$ following
-Diagrams of type $A_n$, $D_n$, $E_6$, $E_7$ and $E_8$ contain only single edges are called {\it simply-laced}.
-Otherwise, they are {\it non-simply-laced} types, that is $B_n$, $C_n$, $F_4$ and $G_2$.

-Let $V$ be an $n$-dimensional real vector space.
-Each node $i$ of $\Ga$ can be associated with a vector $\al_i\in V$, called {\it a simple root}.
-The set of simple roots $\De=\De(\Ga)=\{ \al_i\mid 1\leq i \leq n\}$, is the {\it simple system}, and it forms a basis for $V$.
-The vector space $V$ is equipped with a symmetric positive definite bilinear form given by where the quantity $\al_i.\al_i=|\al_i|^2$ gives the usual interpretation of squared length of $\al_i$, its value depends on the type of Dynkin diagram.